How to apply for funding

 About your game

-- Show us a screenshot that shows off your game.
-It doesn’t need to be super duper resolution — just something that visually conveys what the game is about
+- Include a screenshot that shows off your game.
+It doesn’t need to be super duper resolution – just something that visually conveys what the game is about.

-- Include a short gameplay video that will give us a good idea of the game.
-It doesn’t need to be a fancy trailer — just show us the game.
-Short = 1-2 min.
+- Include a link to a short (1–2 minutes) gameplay video that will give us a good idea of the game.
+It doesn’t need to be a fancy trailer – just show us the game.

-- One paragraph about what makes your game special.
-As with writing most business emails, you don’t want to write a big wall of text.
-Keep it efficient and your reader will be more likely to absorb the most important parts.
+- One or two sentences about what makes your game special.
+Don’t send us an entire essay; keep it efficient and we’ll be more likely to absorb the most important parts.

-About your team (keep this short — just a single paragraph will work)
+Keep this section short – just a single paragraph will work:

 - Who are the team members?